Espantalho2017/flatiron-phase-2-project/notes.md

     - This code runs  my port 3030 server so I can type "npm run server"
 - [x] Fetch example trade data from db.json
 - [x] Place the fetched db.json data into a table
-- [] Later have trade study matrix POST data to db.json when new trades done -[] Use a controlled form/component to make your POST request.
-    -[] Upon return of json from your POST request, a state update by a setState function is required!
-- [] Calculate the total aggregate grades to determine trade winner -
-- [] Is Deploying this project on Netlify's server a requirement???
+- [x] Ask if Deploying this project on Netlify's server a requirement? - No

 # To Do 10/4
 -[x] Have trade study matrix POST data to db.json when new trades done